- Jobber Blueprint /

 6. Construction plumbers

-A construction plumber’s list of plumbing services would include
+A construction plumber’s list of plumbing services includes:

 - Fitting, laying, and installing new pipe systems and drainage pipes, and connecting them to local water reserves